 - Job Requirements

 In general, employers expect medical assistants to be prepared with a formal education in medical assisting.
-These programs, which are most often in the form of a certificate, diploma, or associate’s degree, are typically between 10 months and 2 years in length and are offered through junior colleges, vocational-technical schools, as well as traditional campus-based and online universities and colleges.
+These programs, which are often in the form of a certificate, diploma, or associate’s degree, are typically between 10 months and 2 years in length and are offered through junior colleges, vocational-technical schools, and traditional campus-based and online universities and colleges.

 When pursuing an education in medical assisting, it is worth considering programs accredited by a nationally recognized certifying body, such as Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).

-A comprehensive medical assisting program is comprised of three, distinct segments: administrative, clinical, and an externship.
+A comprehensive medical assisting program is comprised of three distinct segments: administrative, clinical, and externship.

 Although national certification is not a requirement across the board for medical assistants, many find that holding a national credential expands their career options.
 Further, some states require medical assistants who perform specific medical tasks to hold some type of nationally recognized credential.

-National certification allows medical assistants to demonstrate advanced comprehension and expertise in the field of medical assisting while also signifying a commitment to the profession and to continued professional development.
+National certification allows medical assistants to demonstrate advanced comprehension and expertise in medical assisting while also signifying a commitment to the profession and continued professional development.

-Medical assistants may choose to pursue a number of national certifications, which usually includes meeting specific eligibility requirements and taking and passing a related examination:
+Medical assistants may choose to pursue several national certifications, which usually includes meeting specific eligibility requirements and taking and passing a related examination: